EU Withdrawal Returns

 Under the EU Consumer Rights Directive, consumers can withdraw from a purchase contract within a set period, with minimal friction and without giving a reason.
 To stay compliant, the withdrawal flow is intentionally different from a normal return: no account login is required, no return reason is requested, and the number of steps is kept to a minimum.

 When you enable withdrawal support, ReturnZap creates a parallel withdrawal process that sits next to your standard return portal.
-You get a separate embed link you can place anywhere on your storefront — for example, a "Withdraw from your contract here" link in your footer, in your own local language.
-Customers who use that link enter withdrawal mode; everyone else continues to use your normal returns portal exactly as before.
+You get a separate embed link you can place anywhere on your storefront, for example a "Withdraw from your contract here" link in your footer, in your own local language.
+Customers who use that link enter withdrawal mode.
+Everyone else continues to use your normal returns portal exactly as before.

 How withdrawal mode is different from a standard return